ooni/spec/backends/th-007-nwcth.md

 - `headers` is an optional map from string to a list of strings containing the headers the test helper should include when measuring;

-- `endpoints` is an optional list of string-serialized endpoints for the domain inside the `url`'s `authority` discovered by the client.
+- `addrs` is an optional list of string-serialized IP addresses for the domain inside the `url`'s `authority` discovered by the client.

-If the `url`'s authority contains an IP address rather than a domain, the client should include the corresponding endpoint inside `endpoints`.
+If the `url`'s authority contains an IP address rather than a domain, the client should include the corresponding address inside `addrs`.

-If the `url` is empty or invalid, the test helper should consider the message as invalid and act accordingly (e.g., return a 400 error).
+If the `url` is empty or invalid, the test helper should consider the message as invalid and act accordingly (e.g., return a `400` error).

 ### Response message